jefflai108/ASSERT/README.md

-# Anti-Spoofing with Squeeze-Excitation and Residual neTworks
+# ASSERT: Anti-Spoofing with Squeeze-Excitation and Residual neTworks
 This repository contains codes to reproduce the core results from our paper (submitted to Interspeech 2019):
 *